Medacorp/Luigi-s-Mansion/Technical documentation/Mansion data.md

                 drop_at_0:1b, //When set, spawns the loot the moment health drops to 0, otherwise spawns it the moment the ghost is reeled in.
 Default = 0b.
                 //See loot documentation for other variables.
             },
-            speed:0, //The movement speed of the ghost. flee_speed:20, //The movement speed of the ghost while fleeing from the Poltergust. vanish_time:-1, //How many ticks the ghost can stay in the world, haunting, but not attacking, laughing, complaining, being collided with, etc. before it vanishes. -1 means never.
+            speed:X, //The movement speed of the ghost. flee_speed:X, //The movement speed of the ghost while fleeing from the Poltergust. vanish_time:X, //How many ticks the ghost can stay in the world, haunting, but not attacking, laughing, complaining, being collided with, etc. before it vanishes. -1 means never.
 Default = -1. damage:{ //Damage values the ghost uses in its functions.
                 <type>:X //The amount of damage dealt.
 Type is usually collision and attack (also used by created projectiles), but can be other values.
 Default = 0.
             }